Building community: How urban planning, design impact cities

-Gregory Heller, executive director of the Philadelphia Redevelopment Authority and senior vice president of Community Investment at Philadelphia Housing Development Corporation (PHDC), spoke about how the private sector and the public sector create trouble when it comes to stabilizing housing projects in Philadelphia, where his work is predominantly located.
+Gregory Heller, executive director of the Philadelphia Redevelopment Authority and senior vice president of Community Investment at Philadelphia Housing Development Corporation (PHDC), spoke about how the private sector and the public sector successfully partner when it comes to building housing projects in Philadelphia, where his work is predominantly located.

 The economic flow of each city is an amount that stands in staggering contrast to how much housing demand there is each year.
 Some projects, taking the course of several years, call for hundreds of thousands in housing units.
-Understanding governmental subsidies and how private investment carries these projects forward is crucial to the development of future park spaces.
+Understanding governmental subsidies and how private investment carries these projects forward is crucial to the development of future housing and community development projects.

 Sarah Haga, founder of real estate development company Urban Projects Collaborative, concluded the presentations with her own experience as her role within construction companies as a woman and also an architect.
 She pointed out the growing culture of trying to recruit more women into both construction and development management in a field that was previously vastly populated by men.

 The start of certain patterns, such as providing a gender ratio as well as better human resource management, pave the path for better representation in the workforce behind design and housing development.